Explore health content from A to Z.

 Do not snack between scheduled meals.

 Drink sugar-free liquids, such as water.
 Drink them between (not with) meals.
-Wait 1 hour after meals before drinking liquids.
+Wait at least 30 to 60 minutes after meals before drinking liquids.

 Take vitamins as directed.